Section 6: No, THIS is ShenipThat’sIt!

 And most recently?

 Most recently the trail was officially extended north to a new terminus along Greaves Road in Stafford.
-So here I am, not just to complete (again) the trail, but also to complete Stafford for Project Ashen Manstaver.
+So here I am, not just to complete (again) the trail, but also to complete Stafford!

 As I parked my car on Greaves Road, my first thought was, “They’ll probably extend the trail further north again.”
-(I believe that the S’nip used to extend up to the Massachusetts border via Bald Mountain, just west of where this new section is, but I’m not sure.)
+(The Shenipsit used to extend up to the Massachusetts border via Bald Mountain just west of where this new section is, but was moved at some point.
+Bald Mountain is now a preserve with its own trail system, using the path of the old S’nip.)

 I did this section out-and-back so let’s skip up to where we last left it along Old Country Road and head back north.